 Do not neglect blood pressure–that is one condition you do not want to play around with.
 As you may know at this point, untreated blood pressure can lead to Stroke, heart attack and even death.

-Beets are high in the minerals: potassium, magnesium, and calcium- thus making them an essential food for those trying to prevent or manage hypertension naturally.
+Beets are high in the minerals like potassium, magnesium, and calcium- thus making them an essential food for those trying to prevent or manage hypertension naturally.
 You can also try a good source of mineral supplement along with your new lifestyle changes.

 - Reducing STRESS: By practicing yoga, meditation, reiki, leisure walks, or simply enjoying your favorite hobby.